andycroll/andycroll.com/_posts/2022/2022-12-05-find-list-debug-active-record-callbacks-in-the-console.md

 In the specific code above I’ve presumed the following:

-You aren't interested in seeing all the validations, like `validates_presence_of :attribute`, on a model these are stored in the callback chain as well.
-Hence `next if k = : validate`.
+You aren't interested in seeing all the validations: code like `validates_presence_of :attribute` creates a an entry in callback chain.
+We skip displaying these with `next if k == :validate`.

 You aren't interested in the callbacks that automatically save the values of associated models where you `have_many :related_models`.
 Hence `next if c.filter.to_s.include?("autosave")`.